helgoboss/helgobox/doc/user-guide.md

 activated if the source is known to emit relative values (increments/decrements).

-You read correctly, ReaLarn's relative mode can also deal with incoming absolute control values - provided they are emitted by switch-like control elements.
+You read correctly, ReaLarn's relative mode can also deal with incoming absolute control values - provided they are emitted by button-like control elements.
 Let's assume you use the _Note velocity_ source together with relative mode.
 Then it works like this: Each time you press the key, the target value will increase, according to the mode's settings (you can even make it velocity-sensitive).
 If you want the target value to decrease, you need to check the _Reverse_ checkbox.